kirkofypsi/7DWorkProblemModel/dimensions/strategy.md

 * *a lot of focus on metrics*

 ### SHORT-TERM THINKING
-> Organization focuses only on the immediate, short-term results.
-It might be that leadership is not able to plan or stick to a longer-term vision.
-It is also possible that management is constantly putting out fires and keeps reacting only when something bad happens instead of being proactive in identifying risks or opportunities.
+> Employees believe organization focuses on immediate, short-term results.
+Leadership is unable to make or stick to long term plans.
+Rather than being proactive in identifying risks or opportunities, management may be constantly putting out fires.

 __Exemplary statements reported by employees:__